lola-tech/handbook/content/index.md

 Cisco Umbrella - the installation process is automatically push via Jamf Now MDM

 Business Managed Apple IDs with @lola.tech domain - the Managed Apple ID  is integrated with our SSO solution, you need your OneLogin credentials to access your account.
+A user can have two types of Apple IDs: the [Managed Apple ID](https://lola-tech.atlassian.net/wiki/spaces/NT/pages/1472724995/Managed+Apple+IDs) and [personal Apple ID](https://lola-tech.atlassian.net/wiki/spaces/NT/pages/1472659465/Sign+in+with+your+Apple+ID).
+You can use your Managed Apple ID or your personal Apple ID on the device

 Microsoft Azure

+Miro

 ### 📋 Acceptable Use Policy